cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 ## FeeAllowanceGrant

 `FeeAllowanceGrant` is stored in the KVStore to record a grant with full context.
-Every grant will contain `granter`, `grantee` and what kind of `allowance` is granted. `granter` is an account address who is giving permission to `grantee`(another account address) to use fees, where as `grantee` is an account address of beneficiary. `allowance` defines what kind of fee allowance (`BasicFeeAllowance` or `PeriodicFeeAllowance`) is granted to grantee. `allowance` can accepts an interface which implements `FeeAllowanceI` as `Any` type.
-There can be only one existing feegrant allowed for a `grantee` and `granter`, self grant not allowed.
+Every grant will contain `granter`, `grantee` and what kind of `allowance` is granted. `granter` is an account address who is giving permission to `grantee` (the beneficiary account address) to pay for some or all of `grantee`'s transaction fees. `allowance` defines what kind of fee allowance (`BasicFeeAllowance` or `PeriodicFeeAllowance`, see below) is granted to `grantee`. `allowance` accepts an interface which implements `FeeAllowanceI`, encoded as `Any` type.
+There can be only one existing fee grant allowed for a `grantee` and `granter`, self grants are not allowed.

 +++ https://github.com/cosmos/cosmos-sdk/blob/d97e7907f176777ed8a464006d360bb3e1a223e4/proto/cosmos/feegrant/v1beta1/feegrant.proto#L75-L81